shinobiwanshin/TaskFlow/backend/README.md

 ## Assumptions

-- The database is SQLite for simplicity and ease of setup.
+- The database is PostgreSQL.
 - The initial data is seeded from the frontend's `sampleNestedEmployees.json` if the database is empty.